-What are Sexual Harassment laws in Tennessee
+What are Sexual Harassment Laws in Tennessee

-Tennessee Human Rights Act and Sexual Harassment
+Tennessee Human Rights Act and Sexual Harassment Laws in Tennessee

 The Tennessee Human Rights Act (THRA) prohibits discriminatory practices.
 Under the law sexual harassment is considered a discriminatory practice based on the individual’s sex.
 The THRA provides that it is a discriminatory practice for an employer to “fail or refuse to hire or discharge any person or otherwise to discriminate against an individual with respect to compensation, terms, conditions or privileges of employment because of such individual’s race, creed, color, religion, sex, age or national origin.”